2sic/dnn-theme-bootstrap4-instant/README.md

 2. By using `git clone` to create a copy of this repository in your _Skins_ folder
 3. By downloading the zip and manually copying it to the _Skins_ folder

-You can read more about this under (Todo 2dm) [Installation](https://github.com/2sic/dnn-theme-bootstrap4-instant/wiki/installation).
+You can read more about this under [Installation](https://github.com/2sic/dnn-theme-bootstrap4-instant/wiki/installation).

 ## Customize and Redesign everything within Minutes

 You can now quickly customize and redesign everything within minutes.
-Check out the instructions on how to (Todo 2dm) [Customize and Redesign](https://github.com/2sic/dnn-theme-bootstrap4-instant/wiki/customize-and-redesign) everything.
+Check out the instructions on [Customize and Redesign](https://github.com/2sic/dnn-theme-bootstrap4-instant/wiki/customize-and-redesign) everything.

 ## Creating Awesome Designed Content